 The Registration Authority oversees the management of the Register of Chartered Ecologists, advising the Board on eligibility criteria and assessment as well as undertaking quality assurance and providing guidance to prospective registrants.

-The Strategic Policy Sub-committee supports our policy and influencing work, liaising closely with the Country Policy Panels.
+The Strategic Policy Panel supports our policy and influencing work, liaising closely with the Country Policy Groups.

 Standing Committees provide strategic advice and operational support to the Board and to the Secretariat.
 We have three Standing Committees.